An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Conclusions and discussion

 There are many interesting ways to extend our work.
-A particularly relevant one is to examine the effects of purposeful choices of source nodes, such as to try to promote influence maximization \cite{peng2018}.
-One can also examine the effects of competing social contagions \cite{gleeson2014}, which perhaps are spread by agents with different political perspectives or agendas.
-One can also incorporate content mutation \cite{adamic2016} (including through opinion averaging, as in classical BCMs such as the Deffuant--Weisbuch model \cite{deffuant2000mixing}) and examine how that changes infodemic thresholds and spreading patterns.
-Another worthwhile future direction is to adapt the recently developed ``distributed reproduction numbers" \cite{she2023} from disease spreading to content spreading.
-It is also desirable to extend our study of content spreading to other network structures.
+A particularly relevant extension is to examine the effects of purposeful choices of source nodes, such as to try to promote influence maximization {\cite{peng2018,kkt2003}.} One can also examine the effects of competing social contagions \cite{gleeson2014}, which perhaps are spread by agents with different political perspectives or agendas.
+Another worthwhile future direction is to adapt the recently developed ``distributed reproduction numbers" \cite{she2023} from disease spread to content spread.
+It is also desirable to extend our study of content-spreading dynamics to other network structures.
 One key direction is to consider more complicated network models (such as generalizations of configuration models that incorporate various types of heterogeneities \cite{melnik2014}) and real-world networks.
 It is also natural to extend our investigation to more complicated types of networks, such as multilayer networks (which allow multiple types of social connections and communication channels) \cite{kivela2014}, hypergraphs (which allow simultaneous interactions between three or more agents) \cite{battiston2020}, and adaptive networks (e.g., to incorporate changing relationship structures such as ``unfollowing'' or ``unfriending'' on social-media platforms) \cite{berner2023}.

+{Other viable extensions of our model directly exploit the link that it establishes between opinion dynamics and percolation processes.
+It seems particularly exciting to study scenarios with rich interplays between the opinion of content and the opinions of agents.
+For example, one can incorporate mutations of content opinions \cite{friggeri2014,adamic2016} through averaging the the opinion of content with the opinions of the agents that spread it.
+A related extension entails allowing agent opinions to evolve with time through their interactions with each other (as in classical BCMs, such as the Deffuant--Weisbuch model \cite{deffuant2000mixing}) while content with a fixed opinion spreads on a network.
+It will be fascinating to explore how these extensions affect the properties of infodemic thresholds and spreading patterns.}